Where were you born?

 You were educated in London?

 Yes, and later at the University of Wales where I studied Philosophy and English.
-I completed a Master’s on Nabokov and later a doctoral thesis on the novel and reception theory.
+I received an MA for a study of Nabokov and later a PhD for my work on the relationship between writer, text, and reader.

 Where do you live now?

-After working in various places in the UK and Australia, I settled in Melbourne where I now live with my partner, Caroline, and run my own agency, Morgan Communications.
+After working in various places in the UK and Australia, I settled in Melbourne where I now live with my partner, Caroline.

 Have you always written?